 Certificate in Community-Engaged Learning

-The Certificate in Community-Engaged Learning is a collaboration between the Rochester Center for Community Leadership (RCCL), the dean of the College, and Arts, Sciences and Engineering (AS&E) academic programs.
+The Certificate in Community-Engaged Learning is a collaboration between the Center for Community Engagement (CCE), the dean of the College, and Arts, Sciences and Engineering (AS&E) academic programs.
 The program supports students, faculty, and community partners who combine teaching, research, and practice to build scholarship and address pressing issues facing communities locally, regionally, nationally, and globally.
-Visit the RCCL website to learn more.
+Visit the CCE website to learn more.